Fairybby/Fairybby/README.md

 - 👋 Hi, I’m @Fairybby
 - 👀 I’m interested in Software Engineering and Software Devlopment
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python
+- I know Java, HTML, CSS and C++
 - 💞️ I’m looking to collaborate on projects and learn from others
-- 📫 How to reach me email me at farahwaller@gmail.com
+- 📫 How to reach me email me at farahwwaller@gmail.com

 <!---
 Fairybby/Fairybby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.